Farmer122/Data-Analysis-Group-Project-/README.md

 # Data-Analysis-Group-Project-

+This project was coded using STATA - A statistical Programming language

 Having a university degree undoubtedly influences one's lifelong income expectations, which is one of the main motivators for students pursuing higher education.
 We wanted to achieve a better understanding beyond this usual conclusion,